The perils of making investment predictions

 Historic performance figures support this research and show that professional managers’ investment returns are less than the average market return after their fees have been deducted.

 Using the combination of research and historic past performance, we would like to make a prediction.
 If you try to predict the future and make investment decisions accordingly, we predict you will not be successful.

-Predicting is enjoyable so continue to bet on your favorite team.
-Investment predictions do not work over time, so avoid them when managing your investment portfolio.
+Predicting is enjoyable so continue to bet on your favourite team.
+Investment predictions do not work overtime, so avoid them when managing your investment portfolio.